-- Have the authority to make decisions about making changes, spending money, training people, assigning people to tasks. - Have technical and scientific knowledge. - Are responsible for the day-to-day operations of the water supply (these people have to use the DWSSP). - Know about the history of the supply, because they know what has caused problems in the past. - Use the drinking-water supply. - Represent diverse groups within the community e.g. women and youth groups. - Are passionate about health, water and sanitation
+- Have the authority to make decisions about making changes, spending money, training people, assigning people to tasks. - Have technical and scientific knowledge. - Are responsible for the day-to-day operations of the water supply (these people have to use the DWSSP). - Know about the history of the supply, because they know what has caused problems in the past. - Use the drinking-water supply. - Represent the Women's committee to ensure gender equity.

-Example: Teacher, plumber, chief, nurse, carpenter, representatives from community committees (Water Committee, Disaster Committee, Youth Committee, Women's Committee etc.), area council secretary.
+Example: Teacher, plumber, chief, nurse, carpenter, representatives from community committees (Water Committee, Disaster committee, women's committee etc.), area council secretary.